google/EarlGrey/CONTRIBUTING.md

 * A vague description for a pull request adds to the review time because we now have to analyze what the code does.
 A more descriptive description will help the reviewers understand what they're reviewing.
+* Refrain from sending us a pull request with a large refactor / feature change with a vague/negligible description or no issue attached.

 ## Github Issues